Who We Support

 Toilet Paper Drive

-Understanding that low income families cannot purchase toilet paper with food stamps and understanding that the product is a necessity, Exchange Club of Highline sets aside a day each year for this project.
-A truck is located at the 5 Corners parking lot and both Trader Joe’s and another weekend will be setup at Manhattan QFC.
+Understanding that low income families cannot purchase toilet paper with food stamps and that the product is a necessity, Exchange Club of Highline sets aside two days each year for this project.
+A truck will be located at the 5 Corners parking lot at Trader Joe’s and another weekend will be setup at Manhattan QFC.
 The stores bring in extra stock for purchase by their customers.
 As a result of this partnership, we have traditionally collected enough TP, (average is more than 11,000 rolls) to provide area banks with a 3 month supply.

 Uniform funds for elementary schools

 Exchange Club of Highline provides funds to Madronna and Midway Elementary Schools for them to procure school uniforms.
 The uniforms are distributed to children within their student body whose families cannot afford them.

-It’s a wonderful way to spend an evening, at Safeco Field for a Mariners game with good friends.
+It’s a wonderful way to spend an evening, at T-Mobile Park for a Mariners game with good friends.
 Each year, Exchange Club of Highline takes a group of seniors from the Highline area to a Mariners’ game.
 Everything is provided for the participants – a ticket to the game, transportation and a goody bag full of treats.

 Funds are allocated to the Burien Fire Department for the purchase of Smoke Detectors.
 These are then distributed to local families as needed for their protection.